andrew/ultimate-awesome/README.md

 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
 - [Retro-Gaming-Guide](https://github.com/mikeroyal/Retro-Gaming-Guide) - Retro Gaming Guide.
 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
+- [awesome-careers](https://github.com/Nickersoft/awesome-careers) - Tools, resources, and programs for career changers  👊.
 - [awesome-svm](https://github.com/opensvm/awesome-svm) - All things SVM (Solana Virtual Machine).
-- [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
 - [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.